TVB Pearl: Transmitters

+TVB Pearl is available to cable systems within the Pearl River Delta region of Mainland China.

 TVB Pearl's analogue transmission ceased on 30 November 2020.

 Awards

 TVB Pearl has received a number of awards throughout its long history of programme production.
 For example, The Pearl Report: Outsider won a merit at the Hong Kong Human Rights Press Awards 2002.
 Also, 2008 Olympic Image was awarded the Bronze Medal (Station and Image Production) in the New York Festivals.